 Skip to content

 Is obesity a disease?
-Obesity, generally defined as an excess of body-fat mass, is a known global epidemic that can have very serious consequences like increased risk of morbidity ( heart disease) and reduced life expectancy.
+Obesity, generally defined as an excess of body fat mass, is a known global epidemic that can have severe consequences like increased risk of morbidity ( heart disease) and reduced life expectancy.

-Did you know that obesity is one of the biggest diseases in the world?
+Did you know that obesity is one of the most significant diseases in the world?
 According to WHO data, over 2.8 million deaths worldwide were attributed to obesity in 2016 alone.
 This number is expected to rise to 3.4 million by 2030.
-If you want to live longer, then you should start taking care of your health now.
+If you want to live longer, you should start caring for your health now.

 Being overweight increases your risk of developing chronic diseases such as diabetes, heart disease, stroke, cancer, arthritis, sleep apnea, depression, anxiety, and high blood pressure.
 In addition, being overweight also puts you at a higher risk of premature death.